leegaughanbrown/docs/src/pages/en/framework/grids12.md

 So, for example, the class `o-rspan-2-7` that sets `grid-row: 2 / span 7` means : *"Starts on row 2 and spreads over 7 rows"*.

 > pattern: `o-rspan-{1-12}-{1-12}`
-> Obviously, some combinations don't exist, like `o-rspan-8-10`, as you can not havve an element that starts column 8 and spreads over 10 rows on a 12 rows grid.
+> Obviously, some combinations don't exist, like `o-rspan-8-10`, as you can not have an element that starts column 8 and spreads over 10 rows on a 12 rows grid.

 #### 12 rows span